-The invariants Δ_E and \mathscr{L}E are invariants of the "stable isomorphism class of E", the isomorphism class of

-$$E \times \mathbb{R}^k$$

-.

-If B is a closed manifold and the fibre dimension of E is even, then $B\cap B$ represents the Poincaré dual of the Euler class in homology, an "unstable invariant".
+The invariants $\Delta_E$ and $\mathscr{L}E$ are invariants of the "stable isomorphism class of E", the isomorphism class of $$E \times \mathbb{R}^k$$ If B is a closed manifold and the fibre dimension of E is even, then represents the Poincaré dual of the Euler class in homology, an "unstable invariant".
 If this class is zero then B is homologous to a cycle in E - B If $B \cap B$ is cobordant to zero in $B \times I$ then B is cobordant in $E \times I$ to a submanifold of E - B (by the argument above).
 We will see that - i) L and the rational Euler class form a complete set of rational invariants for E (fibre dimension E even).
-The set of bundles is almost a "lattice" in the set of invariants. - ii) Δ_E and the fibre homotopy type of $E B \rightarrow B$ form a complete set of invariants at odd primes.
-At the prime 2, \mathscr{L}E , the fibre homotopy type of $E - B \to B$, and a certain additional 2 torsion invariant \mathscr{K} determine E. The precise form and geometric significance of \mathscr{K} is not yet clear4.
-We pursue the discussion of the odd primary situation and the K-theory invariant Δ_E .
-We will use Δ_E to construct the Galois symmetry in piecewise linear theory.
-The construction of Δ_E follows from the discussion below.
-Besides the "algebraic implication" for piecewise linear theory of Δ_E , we note here that for smooth bundles Δ_E will be constructed from the "Laplacian in E".
-We hope to pursue this "analytical implication" of Δ_E in PL theory in a later discussion.
+The set of bundles is almost a "lattice" in the set of invariants. - ii) $\Delta_E$ and the fibre homotopy type of $E B \rightarrow B$ form a complete set of invariants at odd primes.
+At the prime 2, $\mathscr{L}E$ , the fibre homotopy type of $E - B \to B$ , and a certain additional 2 torsion invariant $\mathscr{K}$ determine E. The precise form and geometric significance of $\mathscr{K}$ is not yet clear.
+We pursue the discussion of the odd primary situation and the K-theory invariant $\Delta_E$ .
+We will use $\Delta_E$ to construct the Galois symmetry in piecewise linear theory.
+The construction of $\Delta_E$ follows from the discussion below.
+Besides the "algebraic implication" for piecewise linear theory of $\Delta_E$ , we note here that for smooth bundles $\Delta_E$ will be constructed from the "Laplacian in E".
+We hope to pursue this "analytical implication" of $\Delta_E$ in PL theory in a later discussion.
 Geometric Characterization of K-theory We consider a marvelous geometric characterization of elements in K-theory (real K-theory at odd primes).
-Roughly speaking, an element in K(X) is a "geometric cocycle" which assigns a residue class of integers to every smooth \mathbb{Z}/n manifold in X. The cocycle is subject to certain conditions like cobordism invariance, amalgamation of residue classes, and a periodicity formula.5 Actually there is another point of view besides that of the title.
+Roughly speaking, an element in K(X) is a "geometric cocycle" which assigns a residue class of integers to every smooth $\mathbb{Z}/n$ manifold in X. The cocycle is subject to certain conditions like cobordism invariance, amalgamation of residue classes, and a periodicity formula.
+Actually there is another point of view besides that of the title.
 Geometric properties of manifold theory force a four-fold periodicity into the space classifying fibre homotopy equivalences between PL bundles.
-This four-fold periodic theory is the germane theory for studying the geometric invariants of manifolds beyond those connected to the homotopy type or the action of π_1 on the universal cover.
-The obstruction theory in this geometric theory has the striking "theory of invariants" property of the "geometric cocycle" above (at 4In principle, there is now a statement at two.
-See Chapter 16 of A.Ranicki, Algebraic L-theory and topological manifolds, Tracts in Mathematics 102, Cambridge (1992) for the integral L-theory orientation of a topological block bundle.
-5There is a good analytical interpretation of these residues. all primes).
-This can be seen by interesting geometric arguments using manifolds with "join-like singularities".6 The author feels this is the appropriate way to view this geometric theorem about real K-theory at odd primes - where "Bott periodicity" coincides with the "geometric periodicity".
+This four-fold periodic theory is the germane theory for studying the geometric invariants of manifolds beyond those connected to the homotopy type or the action of $\pi_1$ on the universal cover.
+The obstruction theory in this geometric theory has the striking "theory of invariants" property of the "geometric cocycle" above (at all primes).
+This can be seen by interesting geometric arguments using manifolds with "join-like singularities".
+The author feels this is the appropriate way to view this geometric theorem about real K-theory at odd primes - where "Bott periodicity" coincides with the "geometric periodicity".
 However, the proof of the geometric cocycle theorem (at odd primes) is greatly facilitated using K-theory.
-Moreover the Galois group of \mathbb{Q} acts on K-theory.
-In summary, the "geometric insight" into this theorem about Ktheory comes from the study of manifolds, the Galois symmetry in manifold theory comes from K-theory.7 We describe the theorem.
+Moreover the Galois group of $\mathbb{Q}$ acts on K-theory.
+In summary, the "geometric insight" into this theorem about K-theory comes from the study of manifolds, the Galois symmetry in manifold theory comes from K-theory.
+We describe the theorem.